dharr152/avalanche_path_pixel_classification/README.md

 #### toolbox/create_detection_image.pyt

 This is a toolbox that will output the appropriate change detection image to train the data or to classify pixels.
 It requires the VV and VH polarity of two suceeding sentinel-1 SAR datasets, and optionally accepts a polygons mask as an input to limit the area of the output image.

+#### AVY_UNET_5_6_21.pdf

+This is the final paper submitted in accordance with the requirements for the MSc of GIS Program at Johns hopkins University

+*If interested in acquiring the trained model derived as a part of this project message me here: https://www.linkedin.com/in/david-harris-16702042/ and I will send a .zip of the trained model*